Freight Shipping from Little Rock to Newark

 How much does it cost to ship freight from Little Rock to Newark?

-Full truckload (FTL) rates from Little Rock, AR to Newark, NJ currently range from $2,991-$3,686 for a standard dry van load over the 1,391-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Newark, NJ currently range $2,991-$3,686 (roughly $2.18-$2.68 per mile over 1,391 miles).
 LTL shipments typically cost $965-$1,582 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Newark?